AlibabaCloudDocs/ros/intl.en-US/Resource Types/SLS/ALIYUN::SLS::Project.md

 Fn::GetAtt

-Name: the name of the project.
+Name: The name of the Log Service project.

 ## Examples